Configuration Basics

 127.0.0.1:3000). - Set

-LYFTDATA_LICENSE_EULA_ACCEPT=yesfor the server process so automation does not stall on the one-time prompt. - Set an explicit admin password (for example via
+LYFTDATA_LICENSE_EULA_ACCEPT=yesfor the server process so automation does not stall on the one-time prompt. - Use the setup URL flow unless you specifically need a shared/headless password-based bootstrap.

 Where to go next